-Over the years I’ve really disliked Toussaint Charbonneau, the husband of Sacagawea who happened to be a French-Canadian fur trader.
-(Which has become very interesting to me!)
+Over the years I’ve really disliked Toussaint Charbonneau, a French-Canadian fur trader and the husband of Sacagawea.
+He has become more interesting to me!

 My negative beliefs about Charbonneau came from Elliot Coues, who thoroughly vilified him when editing the journals of Meriwether Lewis and William Clark in 1893 — nearly 90 years after the Corps of Discovery trekked across the new land the USA had purchased.